to the book the Bhâgavata Purâna

 Chapter 11: The Dânanvas Annihilated and Revived

-(40) Thus he forced through Namuci's throat a weapon wet nor dry, upon which all the sages pleased covered the almighty one with flowergarlands.
+(40) Thus he took hold of Namuci's head [and killed him] with the weapon that was wet nor dry [by forcing it down his throat].
+Thereupon all the sages most pleased covered the almighty one with flower garlands.

-Chapter 12: Lord Shiva Prays to See Mohini Mûrti, Gets Bewildered and Restores.
+Chapter 12: Lord S'iva Prays to See Mohini Mûrti,

 next page